 New Mexico – UPDATED

-The Governor requires all individuals over the age of two to wear a face covering when in a public place and unable to maintain a six-foot distance from others, and businesses can deny entry to anyone not wearing a face covering who is over the age of 2 and medically able to tolerate a covering.
+Most businesses’ indoor capacities have been removed, but industry-specific requirements will remain in effect for a longer period of time, including health screening, contact information for tracing, building system standards, hand hygiene, and cleaning and disinfection protocols.
+All individuals over the age of two must wear a face covering when in a public place and unable to maintain a six-foot distance from others.
 Essential employees must wear face coverings when in direct contact with customers or the public.
 Employers must provide masks to employees.
-County specific guidelines for businesses can be found on the government website.

 For more information, visit forward.ny.gov.